Lasers, microwave deployed in high-speed trading arms race

 "We see Europe as our first expansion front outside of the U.S. and then we see going both to Russia and Asia as our next stops," Persico said.

-Since fibre optic channels typically carry 1,000 times more data than most microwave networks, most HFT firms ration microwave for their most speed-sensitive strategies.
+Since fiber optic channels typically carry 1,000 times more data than most microwave networks, most HFT firms ration microwave for their most speed-sensitive strategies.

-They retain fibre optics for other trades and as a back-up when microwave is hit by weather.
+They retain fiber optics for other trades and as a back-up when microwave is hit by weather.

 AMBUSH